 For starters, new ArtResin contains new German-engineered (US sourced) technology—an additive called HALS (hindered-amine light stabilization) which is an extremely efficient light stabilizing agent for excellent yellowing protection.
 Google it!
 This is in addition to another standard UV light stabilizer.
 So effectively the new formula has 2 light stabilizers for double the yellowing protection.

 In our very last trial before going to market, we made another small adjustment by cutting down on the accelerator (the agent that causes curing to happen quicker instead of taking days and days).
 Ironically, epoxy resin accelerators are optically YELLOW (*eye roll...), so by cutting down we gained about 10 extra minutes in the working time of the product (about 40 minutes total before it begins to cure) AND we wound up with an even clearer hardener than we had already.
 Great score.
 On the shelf it is absolutely the clearest hardener you will find--it's water clear, in fact.
 We were actually shocked at the clarity when we first saw it, because it's just soooo unusually clear!

 You may have seen an old blog or two where we did a comparative test of a bunch of different resin formulas by putting them out in the Texas sun for 6 months and monitoring the effects.
 This was prior to our discovery of HALS, and still ours outperformed the rest in terms of yellowing.
-I should say that ALL formulas in the test yellowed during that period of time—as we expected—due to being subjected to such undesirable conditions (no epoxy resin is EVER recommended to be purposefully exposed to UV light).
-After this test we continued our research and development which led to our discovery of HALS for superior anti-yellowing performance.
+I should say that ALL formulas in the test yellowed during that period of time—as we expected—due to being subjected to such undesirable conditions (NO epoxy resin is EVER recommended to be purposefully exposed to UV light).
+After this test we continued our research and development which led to our discovery of HALS for superior UV damage protection.